magaerttner/mbqd-website/content/publication/franz-2024-b/index.md

   of approximately independent pairs of spins.
-In numerical simulations of small systems, we show that these pairs of spins constitute approximate local integrals of motion, which remain at least partially conserved on a timescale exceeding the duration of the relaxation dynamics of the magnetization.
-Published by the American Physical Society                   2024'
+In numerical simulations of small systems, we show that these pairs of spins constitute approximate local integrals of motion, which remain at least partially conserved on a timescale exceeding the duration of the relaxation dynamics of the magnetization.'
 authors:
   - 'T. Franz'
   - 'S. Geier'